-How much do you know about Lake Sebu?
+How much do you know about Lake Sebu, South Cotabato?
 Have you ever heard of this place?
 This small town is located in the central part of Mindanao – South Cotabato.
-In this blog, you will get to know more about Lake Sebu as well as some of the fascinating things that you can do in this town.
+In this blog, you will get to know more about this town as well as some of the fascinating things that you can do in this town.

 About Lake Sebu, South Cotabato

-Located in the province of South Cotabato; a part of SOCCSKSARGEN, the municipality of Lake Sebu is a home of T’boli indigenous people and UBO tribes.
-A town that is rich in natural resources – from fresh lakes to breathtaking mountain ranges, to tropical rainforests, to divine waterfalls, and to its unique culture and heritage.
+Located in the province of South Cotabato; a part of SOCCSKSARGEN, the municipality of Lake Sebu is home to T’boli indigenous people and UBO tribes.
+A town that is rich in natural resources – from fresh lakes to breathtaking mountain ranges, to tropical rainforests, to divine waterfalls, and its unique culture and heritage.

-According to the Department of Tourism, the town of Lake Sebu is one of the most prime eco-tourism destinations in the Philippines, most specifically in Mindanao.
-Not only that, it is dubbed as a cultural landscape in Mindanao recognized by UNESCO.
+According to the Department of Tourism, this town is one of the prime eco-tourism destinations in the Philippines, most specifically in Mindanao.
+Not only that, it is dubbed a cultural landscape in Mindanao recognized by UNESCO.

 How to get to Lake Sebu?